isontheline/pro.webssh.net/src/docs/documentation/help/iCloud.md

 ---

 # iCloud
+!!! warning "iCloud as Backup"
+    iCloud shouldn't be used as a backup!

+    Instead you should use mashREPL in order to [make a backup](/documentation/help/howtos/mashREPL/database-backup/) of the WebSSH database.

 WebSSH supports iCloud and will sync your database across your devices.
 So when you add a connection on one of your device, this connection will be synced to your other devices seemlessly.

 ## Enabling syncing